JosefNemec/Playnite/doc/tutorials/extensions/plugins.md

 This will generate new C# project, with all of required classes already premade.

-#### 2. Implement functionality
+### 2. Implement functionality

 Don't forget to implement functionality for template methods and properties that by default return `NotImplementedException` exception.

-> [!NOTE]
-If you are having issue compiling plugin created from the template, then make sure that nuget dependencies are downloaded and installed properly.
-You can do that by using "Manage NuGet Packages" menu after right-clicking on plugin solution/project in solution explorer.

-### Manually

-#### 1. Create plugin project

-Start by creating new `Class Library` project targeting `.NET Framework 4.6.2`.
-Add [Playnite SDK](https://www.nuget.org/packages/PlayniteSDK/) nuget package reference and set reference to not require specific version (right-click on `Playnite.SDK` reference, choose `Properties` and set `Specific Version` to false).

-> [!NOTE]
-> PlayniteSDK is designed in a way that all versions from one major version branch (for example 1.0, 1.1, 1.2 etc.) are backwards compatible.
-Therefore plugin written for SDK version 1.0 will also work with Playnite containing all 1.x versions of SDK.
-When loading plugins Playnite checks all SDK references and won't load plugins referencing incompatible SDK versions.

-#### 2. Write a plugin

 - `Generic plugins` - see generic plugins [documentation page](genericPlugins.md).
 - `Library plugins` - see library plugins [documentation page](libraryPlugins.md).
 - `Metadata plugins` - see metadata plugins [documentation page](metadataPlugins.md).

-#### 3. Create manifest file

-Described in [introduction section](intro.md) to extensions.
+**Note to Visual Studio users:** If you are having issues compiling plugins created from the template, make sure that nuget dependencies are downloaded and installed properly.
+If you can't for some reason restore SDK nuget package, try following:

+- Use "Save all" and save solution file if you are prompted to.
+- Restart Visual Studio and open plugin solution file (.sln).
+- Restore nuget dependencies via right-click menu on the solution item (in solution explorer, using "Restore NuGet packages").

+### 3. Make Playnite load new extension

+Go to Playnite settings, `For developers` section and add build output folder from the plugin project to `External extensions` list.
+This will look something like: `c:\plugin_project_folder\bin\Debug\` for debug builds by default.
+Build output folder can be seen/changed in VS project settings.

+### 4. Debugging a plugin

+Playnite plugins are standard .NET assemblies and therefore can be debugged in the same way as standard .NET dlls loaded in an external process, which is by default done via `Debug -> Attach to process` menu in Visual Studio.
+If you want to have an easier time and be able to start Playnite from VS directly with debugger attached to it automatically, do following:

+- Open project properties via right-click menu on plugin project in solution explorer.
+- Go to `Debug` section.
+- Switch `Start action` to `Start external program` and set path to Playnite's executable.

+Now when you start debugging, Visual Studio will automatically start Playnite process and attach debugger to it.

 Accessing Playnite API
 ---------------------